News media phone hacking scandal reference lists: Attempted suicides

 On 6 March 2012, Reuters reported that two senior journalists working for The Sun, a newspaper owned by News International, appeared to have attempted suicide in the face of ongoing investigations relating to the phone hacking scandal.
 At that time, eleven current and former staff members of The Sun had been arrested on suspicion of bribing police or civil servants for information.

-Commercial consequences

 Arrests

 For additional narrative regarding some of the arrests on this list, see also: